lifelong-learning-systems/l2metrics/evaluation/README.md

-  --no-smoothing        Do not smooth performance data for metrics -r, --show-raw-data   Show raw data points under smoothed data for plotting --normalize           Normalize performance data for metrics --remove-outliers     Remove outliers in data for metrics --no-save-ste         Do not store STE data --no-plot             Do not plot metrics report --save-plots          Save scenario and STE plots
+  --no-smoothing        Do not smooth performance data for metrics -r, --show-raw-data   Show raw data points under smoothed data for plotting --normalize           Normalize performance data for metrics --clamp-outliers      Remove outliers in data for metrics by clamping to quantiles --no-save-ste         Do not store STE data --no-plot             Do not plot metrics report --save-plots          Save scenario and STE plots